benjahmin-koenigsberg/benjahmin-koenigsberg/README.md

 I love software engineering for all the oppurtunites it provides to meet and colorborate with a diverse group of intellingent individuals.

-## - 👯 I’m looking to join a team as a jr. developer ...
+## - 👯 I’m looking to join a team as a front end developer ...

 I would love to join a team  in a full time position at a mission driven company to contribute and grow.
 In addition to a rapidly expanding skill base, I bring empathy, communication and time management skills with a love for collaborative problem solving and writing efficient code!